exercism/go/exercises/practice/bob/.approaches/introduction.md

   Combine the two determinations instead of copying them.
   Not duplicating the code will keep the code [DRY][dry].

-- Perhaps consider making `IsQuestion` and `IsShout` values set once instead of functions that are possibly called twice.
+- Perhaps consider using `IsQuestion` and `IsShout` to set values once instead of being functions that are possibly called twice.

 - If an `if` statement can return, then an `else if` or `else` is not needed.
   Execution will either return or will continue to the next statement anyway.